seanmiddleditch/formatxx/README.md

 The current header relies on a function template wrapper around the real formatting functions.
-This is one template more than is desired that will lead to object file bloat, and for unoptimized debug builds essentially means that all `format` functions get an extra unnecessary "trampoline" that can be very heavyweight with many compilers' debug checks enabled.
+This is one template more than is desired that will lead to object file bloat, and for unoptimized debug builds essentially means that all `format_value` functions get an extra unnecessary "trampoline" that can be very heavyweight with many compilers' debug checks enabled.
 Ideally, these templates would be externed or converted away from wrappers.
-One solution would be to make the templates' functions for primitive types directly be the formatters for those types and then make `format` be the template wrapper (since it is expect to be more rarely used; it mostly exists to keep the same API between primitives and user-defined types for generic user code).
+One solution would be to make the templates' functions for primitive types directly be the formatters for those types and then make `format_value` be the template wrapper (since it is expected to be more rarely used; it mostly exists to keep the same API between primitives and user-defined types for generic user code).

 ## To Do

-- Pick a more unique and meaningful namespace.
 - The remaining primitive types.
 - Basic format specifier support.
 - Custom format specifier support.